Different Types of Tires And Their Purpose

 It is possible that you need a special tire for any reason.
 For example.
 If it is snowing, then you will be needed a special tire which will deliver you great traction and control in that weather.
 Or you need a simple tire as a replacement of your original tire for a few days.
 In these cases, you need specialty tires.

-Winter Tires or Snow Tires
+Winter Tires and Snow Tires

 Before writing about the winter tire, let me give you an interesting fact.
 In some countries, using the winter tires during the cold season is mandatory.